Violence against men: Mass killings

 In situations of structural violence that include war and genocide, men and boys are frequently singled out and killed.
 The singling out of men and boys of military age occurs due the assumption that they are potential combatants and is a form of gender-based violence.
-These acts of violence are viewed as natural and come from the assumptions of the role of men in combat situations.
-This practice goes back well into recorded history with roman records from the conquering of communities point to the mass killing of the settlements men and the enslavement of its women.
-The murder of targets by sex during the Kosovo War, estimates of civilian male victims of mass killings suggest that they made up more than 90% of all civilian casualties.
+These acts of violence come from the assumptions of the male role in combat situations.
+This practice goes back well into recorded history; Roman records point to the mass killing of a conquered settlement's men and the enslavement of its women.
+The murder of targets by sex was also committed during the Kosovo War; estimates of civilian male victims of mass killings suggest that they made up more than 90% of all civilian casualties.

 Non-combatant men and boys have been targets of mass killings during war.
-Forced conscription can also be considered gender-based violence against men.
+Forced conscription can also be considered a gender-based disregard for men's lives.
 Furthermore, examples may include the filtration camps set up by Russia in occupied areas during the 2022 Russian invasion of Ukraine.